MaxWason/maxwason.github.io/README.md

 Initially based off of the [Resume](https://startbootstrap.com/template-overviews/resume/) Bootstrap 4 template, but heavily modified.
 Hosted via [GitHub Pages](https://pages.github.com/).

-Uses best practices such as responsive design, SSL certifications for https, performance optimizations, and more.
+Uses best practices such as responsive design, SSL certification for https, performance optimizations, and more.